Bhaskers-Blu-Org2/MCW-Linux-lift-and-shift/Hands-on lab/HOL step-by-step - Linux lift and shift.md

     ![On the Administration - Data Export page, on the Object selection tab, under Tables to Export, osticket is selected.
 Under Export options, Export to Self-Contained File is selected, and the file location is C:\\HOL\\mysqlcluster.sql.](images/Hands-onlabstep-by-step-Linuxliftandshiftimages/media/image76.png "Administration - Data Export page")

 5. You will get a version mismatch warning.
-Cick **Continue Anyway**.
+Select **Continue Anyway**.

     ![A MySQL Workbench warning popup displays letting you know there is a version mismatch.
 The continue anyway button is selected.](images/Hands-onlabstep-by-step-Linuxliftandshiftimages/media/image43.png "MySQL Workbench warning popup")